harness/developer-hub/docs/internal-developer-portal/scorecards/opa-implementation.md

 :::info

-This Feature is currently behind the Feature Flag `IDP_ENABLED FF`, please contach with [Harness Support](mailto:support@harness.io) to enable it in your Account.
+This Feature is currently behind the Feature Flag `IDP_ENABLED FF`, please contact with [Harness Support](mailto:support@harness.io) to enable it in your Account.

 :::